-The word ‘confidence’ originates from the Latin ‘confidere‘ meaning to trust in their our own ability.
+The word ‘confidence’ originates from the Latin ‘confidere‘ meaning to trust in their own ability.
 Confident people enjoy a great advantage in life.
 They gain satisfaction from helping others and perform better in school, exams, interviews, meetings and arguments.
-With confidence we live our lives better.
+With confidence, we live our lives better.

 To enable our children to project confidence, inspiring and encouraging others, we can help them practise confident thinking and speaking in the following ways: